 The global economy has experienced a period of elevated uncertainty since the outbreak of Covid-19, in March 2020.
 The global outbreak of Covid-19 pandemic, and the extraordinary health measures and restrictions on both a local and global basis imposed by authorities across the world has to some extent, and could potentially cause, disruptions in the Group's operations in the future.

-As a result of the Covid-19 situation, national authorities adopted several laws and regulations with immediate effect and which provide a legal basis for the government to implement measures in order to limit contagion and the consequences of the pandemic.
-The pandemic situation has been continuously changing, and new laws and regulations that could directly, or indirectly, affect the Group's operations may enter into force.
-Additionally, the spread of pandemic among the Group's workforce can cause operation disruptions, thus, negatively affecting the Group's revenue base.
-Thus, the effects of the Covid-19 (or a new pandemic) situation could negatively affect the Group's revenue and operations going forward, where the severity of the situation in the future and the exact impacts for the Group are uncertain.
+While the situation with respect to the Covid-19 pandemic is quite stable at the moment, a new wave of Covid-19 or a new global pandemic cannot be ruled out, which could result in new laws and regulations that could directly, or indirectly, affect the Group's operations and cause operation disruptions, negatively affecting the Group's revenue base.
+Thus, the effects of a new pandemic situation could negatively affect the Group's revenue and operations going forward, where the severity of the situation in the future and the exact impacts for the Group are uncertain.